 Over the years I’ve built several massive games, created especially for convention play, including setups for chariot racing and gladiator fights.
 Here’s a look:

 The biggest of my insanely large miniatures projects, this complete hippodrome for chariot racing — designed to be used with 15mm figures and Avalon Hill’s classic Circus Maximus rules — measures over 8 feet long.
-While not quite historically accurate (the Spina is more “Ben Hur” than the original), it does include real gold dolphins for the turning posts and dirt from actual location in the Rome.
+While not quite historically accurate (the Spina is more “Ben Hur” than the original), it does include real gold dolphins for the turning posts and dirt from the actual location in the Rome.
 It took over a decade to finish.

 I’ve made a number of adjustments to the original game (you can download the rules for Streamlined Circus Maximus here), and if your driver gets killed during the race, you get to write your name in the board.